 The workshop was an innovative form of experience, bringing together archaeologists, artists, environmental scientists and community for a field workshop at this littoral locale.
 The Sanday workshop participants observed and recorded artefacts and materials – both ancient and modern – and used archaeological techniques of 3-D laser scanning, GPS survey, artefacts recording combined with photography, drawing, sculpture and text to explore impressions of place and environment.

 Folklore around the dreadful ‘Nuckelavee’ inspired a new creature, the Lopness Monster, who inhabits the sea and recovers detritus from the coast (http://www.orkneyjar.com/folklore/nuckle.htm).
-This film by Mark Jenkins documents the Sanday workshop and tells the story of the Lopness monster:
+A film by Mark Jenkins documents the Sanday workshop and tells the story of the Lopness monster.

 Students from Orkney College UHI BA Fine Art and Textiles drew inspiration from this folklore/makelore creating a ‘wilder mann’ or ‘Wilder Being’: artworks constructed from the littoral environment.

 The Sanday workshop and exhibition raise the profile of humanities research, engaging a diverse audience in the practices of recording and thinking about the issues related to sustainability and climate change.Laser scanning – recording our activities in point cloud assemblages.

 The scans are interesting because they subvert the usual application of laser scanning (fixed objects, places) and capture an event (movement, transitory moments).